kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 <div class="cardlist" markdown="1">
 - Amazon was not a very profitable company in 2019.
 But if we look at the cash it generates, it is quite a different story. **Amazon's operating cash flow was $38.5bn, which is a growth of 25%.**
 - Even with sizable operating cash flow, **Amazon invests nearly all the cash back into the company.** Its capital expenditures are massive, but it is not easy to see it from Amazon's cash flow statement directly.
-Large part of Amazon's capital expenditures is financed by leases.
+A large part of Amazon's capital expenditures is financed by leases.
 Leases are treated differently in the cash flow statement and, therefore, are a source of confusion.
 - **The standard Amazon's capital expenditures that you can find in its cash flow statement are $12bn.** **However, this number quite misrepresents the real scale of Amazon's capital expenditures** because it ignores investment financed by leases.
 If we included capital expenditures financed by leases, we would **get nearly triple the reported amount.**
 - Real capital expenditures are far more massive than shown in the cash flow statement.
 It means that the **Free Cash Flow that Amazon discloses in its financials is far smaller in reality.**  I did the math on this, and **Amazon's free cash flow is not $26bn but only $5.5bn, and it was stuck at single digits levels for years.** If we adjusted it for stock-based compensation, it would turn negative.
 - Amazon's capital investments are mainly about adding additional capacity to fulfillment operations and also for AWS data centers.